osm-hackfest-2022/osm-hackfest-2022.github.io/index.md

 ## College Programs 2022 (From April 15 - May 15)
+This program will allow student to get brief idea of open technologies.
+Experts on Open Data, OpenStreetMap & Free and Open Source Software will present about the topics to student for 2 hours.

 ### What's required?

 Any college which wants run this program must have the following: